Cross-entropy: Relation to maximum likelihood

 Since the logarithm is a monotonically increasing function, the maximizing value of $\theta$ is unaffected by this final step.
-Similarly, the maxmising value of $\theta$ is unaffected by the factor of $N$.
+Similarly, the maximizing value of $\theta$ is unaffected by the factor of $N$.
 So we observe that the likelihood maximization amounts to minimization of the cross-entropy.

 Cross-entropy minimization

 Cross-entropy minimization is frequently used in optimization and rare-event probability estimation.
 When comparing a distribution $q$ against a fixed reference distribution $p$, cross-entropy and KL divergence are identical up to an additive constant (since $p$ is fixed): According to the Gibbs' inequality, both take on their minimal values when $p = q$, which is $0$ for KL divergence, and $\mathrm{H}(p)$ for cross-entropy.
 In the engineering literature, the principle of minimizing KL divergence (Kullback's "Principle of Minimum Discrimination Information") is often called the Principle of Minimum Cross-Entropy (MCE), or Minxent.